 Do babies come in to contact with bacteria in the womb?

-For a long time our understanding as health practitioners has been that the womb is a sterile environment for a baby as it develops, and that it is not until the baby is born and it passes through the birth canal that it picks up its first ‘inoculation’ of bacteria from the mother.
+For a long time our understanding has been that the womb is a sterile environment for a baby as it develops, and that it is not until the baby is born and it passes through the birth canal that it picks up its first ‘inoculation’ of bacteria from the mother.

 However, recent research findings have indicated otherwise and the placenta has been found to have bacteria presenti that are thought to transfer to the baby while still in the womb.

 A 2014 studyii looked at tissue samples from 320 placentas and identified that there were indeed microbes present.
 They found a bacteria called Fusobacterium nucleatum, which is normally found in the mouth.
 The researcher suggests that a possible explanation for this could be taken from an earlier animal studyiii which identified that this oral microbe was able to adjust the blood vessels’ structure to allow for the movement of microbes through the blood system.
 This may also be why cases of gingivitis are considered risk factors for pregnancy complications.

 This research study also found that the microbial composition of the placenta was different in pre-term births (before 37 weeks) than in those who carried to full term (40 weeks).
 This could explain why pre-term babies are at increased risk of neurological and respiratory problems later on, as it is hypothesised that these microbes from the placenta may be involved in the significant brain and lung development that occurs between these two points of pregnancy.
 Further research needs to be carried out into the consequences of missing out on this important microbial change, for prematurely born babies.